Frequently Asked Questions

 Did you know?

-The Assistant Director of Sexual Assault Prevention Programs is a brand-new position located in the Office of Student Life.
+The Assistant Director of Sexual Assault Prevention Programs is located in the Office of Student Life.
 This position is not a conduct officer.
 It was created to serve as an advocate for victims of sexual assault on campus and to develop prevention initiatives.
 Students can contact the current Assistant Director to be directed to resources and/ or report an assault.